Environmental Assessment

 Regulatory Update

 Since Cedar LNG received its environmental approvals in 2023, the project team has been focused on developing detailed engineering and construction plans in anticipation of peak construction in 2026.
-As part of this work, refinements have been identified to optimize the design from a technical and cost perspective, while ensuring the project minimizes effects to the environment.
-Read our fact sheet and display boards to learn more about the proposed amendments.
+As part of this work, Cedar sought approvals for refinements to optimize the design from a technical and cost perspective, while ensuring the project minimizes effects to the environment.
+On April 9, 2025, the BC Environmental Assessment Office (EAO) approved the amendment following its review and public comment period held in early 2025 regarding the proposed changes.

 Timeline